nesdown/AlgEs/README.md

 - Linux distributives: Ubuntu, Debian, Elementary OS etc.

 #Instructions
-You can find a tutorial in the "tutorials" folder.
+You can find the tutorial in "tutorials" folder.